CTTAM Certification is dependent on three elements:

 Academic requirements must be in compliance with the National Technology Benchmarks that are the main accreditation and certification tool for the Canadian Council of Technicians & Technologists (CCTT) provincial members.

 The engineering technology or applied science programs that are accredited by the Canadian Technology Accreditation Board (CTAB) which meet the academic requirements of the National Technology Benchmarks.
 As a result, accredited programs do not require academic assessment by the CTTAM Panel of Examiners.
 Current and past accredited engineering technology programs are listed at www.cctt.ca

 Applicants who are graduates of non-accredited technology programs are required to do a self-assessment against the general and discipline-specific National Technology Benchmarks.
 To adequately assess non-accredited programs, the Panel of Examiners may require a syllabus or course descriptions and outlines.
 If the academic program does not meet the benchmark for either Technician or Technologist, an academic reclassification program for further studies can be requested.
 Internationally educated professionals who graduated from non-accredited programs require a W.E.S.
 ICAP evaluation report.
 Click here for more information.

-Applicants of non-accredited programs are required to perform a self-assessment of their academics by comparing their documented academics to the National Technology Benchmarks (NTB) at the Technology Registrations Canada website, https://www.technologyregistrationscanada.ca/content/application-overview.
+Applicants who graduated from a non-accredited programs are required to perform a self-assessment of their academics by comparing their documented academics to the National Technology Benchmarks (NTB) at the Technology Registrations Canada website, https://www.technologyregistrationscanada.ca/content/application-overview.

 Work experience requirements for certification include a minimum of two (2) years or 24 months of relevant and acceptable technical experience as determined by the Certification Board.
 The two years of work experience must include:

 - At least six (6) months of relevant work experience at a level consistent with the certification level that is to be granted (Certified Engineering/Applied Science Technician or Technologist).

 - At least one year of relevant and dicipline related work experience in Canada.

 For graduates of technology programs that included a co-op component, the co-op work experience can provide a maximum of six months work experience towards the total requirement of 24 months.

 The Certification Board reviews the applicant’s work history, detailed current job description and professional reference submissions to assess work experience and determine the classification.